bengroneman/erikstewart_jewelry/sub_pages/About.md

 ---
 featured_image: "/uploads/erik-at-the-bench.jpg"
+excerpt: Contemporary sculptural form…Exquisite detail in design and workmanship…Clever use of negative space…Intelligent settings…Erik Stewart Jewelry presents a uniquely personal synthesis of architectural form and sophisticated style transformed into Art for the Body.
+header: About Erik
+sub_header: Art for the Body

 ---
 **Contemporary sculptural form…Exquisite detail in design and workmanship…Clever use of negative space…Intelligent settings…Erik Stewart Jewelry** presents a uniquely personal synthesis of architectural form and sophisticated style transformed into **Art for the Body.**